jhinmainksta/drone/docs/en/generative_design_frame.md

 ### Benefits

-We see the following benefits with our design over the traditional clover frame design:
+We see the following benefits with our design over the traditional drone frame design:

 - Tools needed for production: only a 3D printer is needed compared to laser cutter, cnc and 3D printer
 - Single material reduces supply chain complexity and reduces cost.
 Filament is cheap and only around 400 grams are needed for the full frame and the prop guard.
 This should reduce the cost to under $5.